bestimmaa/transform-feedback-particle-system/README.md

 A version for Visual Studio on Windows can be downloaded at the [website of the course](http://www.uni-weimar.de/de/medien/professuren/grafische-datenverarbeitung/lehre/computergrafik/).

-The slides and additional material can be found in the [wiki section](https://github.com/bestimmaa/CGFramework/wiki)
+The slides from the Q&A session and additional material can be found in the [wiki section](https://github.com/bestimmaa/CGFramework/wiki)
 ##Structure of the framework

 All source files are in the /src subdirectory.
 The framework provides boiler plate code for setting up OpenGL in the [test.cpp](src/test.cpp).